Echeveria 'West Rainbow'

-Echeveria 'Rainbow' is a colorful succulent with leaves that overlap in rosettes of leaves that change in color as the season change.
+Echeveria 'Rainbow' is a colorful succulent that forms rosettes of leaves that change color as the season changes.
 The rosettes grow up to 6 inches (15 cm) in diameter.
 Leaves are fleshy, spoon-shaped, with a pointed tip.
 Leaves are pinkish-purple with irregular flashes of vibrant pink and pale yellow.
 The colors get more intense in winter.

 USDA hardiness zone 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).